Utility or design patent?

 Compared to utility applications, the design application process is substantially cheaper, shorter and easier.
 How easy?
 Approximately 7 out of 8 design applications will be allowed.
 That’s certainly great news for design applicants.

-Expect about $1,250 to $1,500 to file a design application if you are a micro entity or small entity (e.g., company with fewer than 500 employees).
-The average wait time for a design application is roughly 16-17 months with an 86% chance of approval.
+Here are flat rate costs to file design patent applications.
+USPTO fees are lower for micro entity or small entity applicants (e.g., company with fewer than 500 employees).
+The average wait time for a design application is roughly 16-18 months with an 86% chance of approval.

 The most important part of a design patent application is the drawings which must show required views of the front, rear, top, bottom, left and right.
 So you’ll need to provide sufficient visual images from various angles or electronic drawing files to enable the illustrator to prepare the required black-and-white line drawings.